Our best-selling salmon dish!

 2 oz. butter, soft

-Season boneless skinless salmon filet wit salt & pepper and pan sear it in a hot pan 1 minute each side with olive oil.
+Season boneless skinless salmon filet with salt & pepper and pan sear it in a hot pan for just 1 minute on each side with olive oil.
 Cool it.
 Pat the crust on the top side only.
-When ready to serve, bake it 10 minutes at 350 degrees or until cooked through.
+When ready to serve, bake it for 10 minutes at 350 degrees or just until cooked through.

 For the Preserved Lemon Gremolata;